jcgneto/CV/README.md

 # Research areas of interest

-Ecology and evolution of gut symbionts.
+Ecology and evolution of gut bacterial symbionts.
 Population genomics of bacterial enteric pathogens.

 # Publications